 Oven-Baked Onion Rings

-1 large yellow onion – ends trimmed off, peeled and cut crosswise into 1/2-inch thick slices
+1 large sweet onion – ends trimmed off, peeled and cut crosswise into 1/2-inch thick slices

 2 tablespoons heavy cream